kanidm/kanidm/designs/claims.rst

         claims: [ email ]
     }

-If we authenticate with the primary credential, the static claims are initially issued:
+If we authenticate with the primary credential, the static claims are initially issued, and because it's the primary token, we get the implied system interactive claim.

     UserAuthToken {
         name; account_1